 - Do NOT attach Coogan account information.
 You will attach this to your permit for submission on set, but is not reviewed by the DLSE.
 Your child’s bank information should NEVER be shared with anyone but the employer (because they have to deposit the Coogan trust money there).

-- RENEWALS: In 2020, the DLSE is transitioning to a new computer system.
+- RENEWALS: In 2020, the DLSE transitioned to a new computer system.
 It requires you to create a new account and LINK the old account to it.
 Do not let your old permit expire before you create an account and link!
 If you do, you will have to apply for a new permit and get a new permit number.
-The system is also making you update passwords every six months, which is pretty annoying.
+The system also makes you update passwords every six months, which is pretty annoying.

 Requirements for Keeping a Work Permit Valid